-- (a) Counsellor Competence and Education - i.
-Counsellors must have achieved a level of competence before commencing counselling and must maintain continuing professional development as well as regular and ongoing supervision.
+- (a) Counsellor Competence and Education: - Counsellors must have achieved a level of competence before commencing counselling and must maintain continuing professional development as well as regular and ongoing supervision. - ii.

-- ii.
 Counsellors must actively monitor their own competence through counselling supervision and be willing to consider any views expressed by their clients and by other counsellors. - iii.
-Counsellors must have a zero-tolerance alcohol and illicit drug policy in their workplace and, for the counsellor, up to eight hours before - and of course during - their working hours.
-Counsellors are responsible for monitoring their functioning and will not counsel when their functioning is impaired by alcohol or drugs (be they illicit or licit).
-In situations of personal or emotional difficulty, excessive tiredness or illness, counsellors will monitor the point at which they are no longer competent to practice and take action accordingly.
+Counsellors must have a zero-tolerance alcohol and illicit drug policy in their workplace and, for the Counsellor, up to eight hours before engaging in a counselling session.
+Under no circumstance is alcohol to be consumed by a Counsellor during a counselling session or during their working hours. - Counsellors are responsible for monitoring their functioning and will not counsel when their functioning is impaired by alcohol or drugs (be they illicit or licit).
+In situations of personal or emotional difficulty, excessive tiredness or illness, Counsellors will monitor the point at which they are no longer competent to practise and take action accordingly.
 Counsellors should always err on the side of caution in such cases. - iv.
 Competence includes being able to recognise when it is appropriate to refer a client elsewhere. - v.
-Counsellors should take reasonable steps to seek out peer supervision to evaluate their efficiency as counsellors on a regular basis as required by the ACA (inc) membership guidelines. - vi.
+As well as engaging in regular professional supervision in accordance with supervision policy, Counsellors should take reasonable steps to also seek out peer supervision to evaluate their efficiency as Counsellors on a regular basis, as required by the ACA (Inc) membership guidelines.

+- vi.
 Counsellors must recognise the need for continuing education in their chosen profession to maintain a professional level of awareness of current scientific and professional information and education in their particular fields of activity. - vii.
-Counsellors should take steps to maintain and improve their level of competence though on-going professional development and to keep up to date with best practice. - viii.
+Counsellors should take steps to maintain and improve their level of competence though ongoing professional development and to keep up to date with best practice. - viii.
 Counsellors are responsible for ensuring that their relationships with clients are not unduly influenced by their own emotional needs. - ix.
-Counsellors must have professional indemnity insurance and maintain adequate cover - x.
+Counsellors must have professional indemnity insurance and maintain adequate cover. - x.
 When uncertain as to whether a particular situation or course of action may be in violation of the Code of Ethics and Practice, counsellors must consult with their counselling supervisor and/or other practitioners.

-4.12 The Counselling Environment
+4.13 The Counselling Environment